springernature/shunter/docs/usage/modules.md

 ------
 When Shunter sets up configuration, it looks in your app's folders for `config/local.json` and extends the default config options object with the object found in the `local.json` file.

-If there is a `modules` propery with an array with one or more item in it, this is used within Shunter to find the relevant directory under `node_modules` and from there to load in Dust templates and helpers, add the resources files to the asset handler load path, and apply filters.
+If there is a `modules` property with an array with one or more item in it, this is used within Shunter to find the relevant directory under `node_modules` and from there to load in Dust templates and helpers, add the resources files to the asset handler load path, and apply filters.

 Overriding shared code
 ------------------------------